ELIZABETH JACKMAN (d.1550+)

 ISABEL JORDAN (d.c.1534)

 Isabel Jordan was prioress at the convent of Wilton when the abbess, Cecily Willoughby, died on April 24, 1528.
 Described as “ancient, wise and discreet” she was the favorite of the sisters to become the next abbess.
 Politics, however, intruded.
 Anne Boleyn had the attention of the king and her brother-in-law, William Carey, had two sisters who were nuns at Wilton.
-The king thus proposed that Eleanor Carey become abbess, until it was found that she had two children by two different priests.
-Finally, on July 18, 1528, Isabel was confirmed as abbess, but she was not given full control of the convent finances until November 24, 1528.
+The king proposed that Eleanor Carey become abbess, until it was found that she had two children by two different priests.
+On July 18, 1528, Isabel was confirmed as abbess, but she was not given full control of the convent finances until November 24, 1528.
 She faced other difficulties as well: an outbreak of the sweat; a fire that destroyed the dormitory; and insubordination from some of the nuns.
 Isabel may have tried to resign her office.
 The date of her death is not recorded, but it was before March 12, 1534, when the nuns were licensed to elect her successor.
 Biography: entry in the Oxford DNB under “Jordayne, Isabel.”

 see DOROTHY GATES